 Growing up, I followed my dad’s example–when all else fails, read the instructions.
 Don’t go by that!
 Your RC car will come with an instruction manual.
 Read it first!
 Don’t just look at the pictures.
 If it’s nitro-powered it will include instructions for breaking-in the engine.
 Follow them!

-Some radios are available with more bells and whistles than most would know what to do with, and others, like the Hitec radio included with the Razor XT, are equipped only with the essential functions.
+Some radios are available with more bells and whistles than most would know what to do with, and others, are equipped only with the essential functions.
 The basic operation, however, remains the same.
 Since most RTR kits include a pistol type transmitter, like the one we’ll be using, that’s the type I’ll focus on.
 Most of these transmitters are set up for right-handed drivers, which means you will hold it in your left hand and use your right hand to steer.
 With the forefinger on the trigger you can operate the throttle and brake functions.
 Pull the trigger to make the car go forward and push the trigger to operate the brakes.

 The transmitter’s steering wheel operates just as you would expect–turn the wheel right (clockwise), the car turns right–turn the wheel left (counterclockwise), the car turns left.
 The tricky part comes in when you have the car coming toward you.
 The steering may seem opposite when the car turns to your right as you turn the wheel left and turns to your left as you steer right.
 (The easiest way to get used to this is to drive in a figure eight.
 More on that later.)